zammad/zammad-user-documentation/extras/knowledge-base.rst

    knowledge base.

 Use the **“Edit” button** in the top toolbar to switch into **Edit Mode** (and back again).

-.. note:: **🤔 Huh?
-I don’t see an “Edit” button...**
+If you can't see the "Edit" button, you should talk to your administrator about granting you the appropriate permissions.
 By default, agents are **not permitted to create, edit, or manage knowledge base articles**.
-If you wish to edit the knowledge base, talk to your administrator about granting you the appropriate permissions.

 Switching Languages
 ^^^^^^^^^^^^^^^^^^^